keithalewis/math/vs.md

 _Hint_: Show $x + y = y + x$ and $(x + y) + z = x + (y + z)$, $x,y,z\in\RR^n$
 follow from the corresponding properties of real numbers.

+A _semigroup_ is a binary operation that is associative.

 Define $\bm{0} = (0, \ldots, 0)$.

 __Exercise__. _Show $x + \bm{0} = x$, $x\in\RR^n$_.

 This shows $\bm{0}$ is the _additive identity_.

+A _monoid_ is a semigroup having an identity element.

 Define $-x$ by $-(x_1,\dots,x_n) = (-x_1,\ldots,-x_n)$.